 Contamination & Remediation

-For developments in contaminated or potentially-contaminated land, the Town Planner's SEE / SOEE Report must provide a comprehensive assessment of all aspects of the proposed development against relevant contamination/remediation requirements – e.g. Preliminary Site Investigation (PSI), Detailed Site Investigation (DSI), Remedial Action Plan (RAP) – so that the Council can be satisfied that all statutory contamination planning controls have been met, prior to Council approval.
+For developments in contaminated or potentially-contaminated land, the Town Planner's Statement of Environmental Effects (SEE / SOEE) Report must provide a comprehensive assessment of all aspects of the proposed development against relevant contamination/remediation requirements – e.g. Preliminary Site Investigation (PSI), Detailed Site Investigation (DSI), Remedial Action Plan (RAP) – so that the Council can be satisfied that all statutory contamination planning controls have been met, prior to Council approval.
 The relevant contamination legislations that are required to be addressed include:

 Note: Category 1 remediation work is remediation work that requires development consent and Category 2 is remediation work that does not.